Soferity/GamePortal/README.md

 Soferity: Game Portal it allows you to have a fun and good time with the various types of games it offers.
 Some Soferity: Game Portal's game types in summary are:

+-   Race
+-   Sport
+-   Puzzle
--   It looks modern
+-   Action
--   Wide variety
+-   Platform
--   Customizable
+-   Strategy
--   Easy to use
+-   Adventure
--   Most importantly, It's an Open Source Software (OSS)!
+-   And many more game types!

 Soferity: Game Portal is currently under heavy development.
 You can give your suggestions and feedback on our [Discussions](https://github.com/Soferity/GamePortal/discussions) page.
 If you feel comfortable in writing code using C# (.NET), we highly encourage you to [contribute to this project](https://github.com/Soferity/GamePortal/graphs/contributors).